richie-ma/cme.mdp/README.md

 Authors: Richie R. Ma and Brian G. Peterson

-The goal of cme.mdp is to clean Chicago Mercantile Exchange (CME) market data with FIX protocol more easily in the R environment, including but not limited to trade summaries, quote updates, and limit order book reconstruction.
+The goal of cme.mdp is to clean Chicago Mercantile Exchange (CME) market data with FIX protocol more easily (pretty user-friendly) in the R environment, including but not limited to trade summaries, quote updates, and limit order book reconstruction.

 ## Introduction